 These soap nuts are organic and sustainably sourced.
-They come in a 200g bag for storage or washing and we have 200g refills available too, packed in recycled paper.
+They come in 200g or 400g, packed in recycled paper.

-Place six soap nuts inside the cotton bag or a sock and knot or tie the bag tightly.
+Place six soap nuts inside a cotton bag or a sock and knot or tie the bag tightly.
 Add these to the barrel of your washing machine and wash as normal.

 Your clothing will come out clean.
 The same six nuts can be used three times before they need to be composted - you can tell when the nuts get softer and less soapy.
 If you want to get a last use out of your soap nuts, boil them in water, cool and pour the water on your garden plants to deter slugs.